Amro404/online-wallet/README.md

 - Handles multiple transactions in a single webhook call
 - Implements idempotency to prevent duplicate processing

+### Wallet Creation & Management
+- Every client automatically gets a wallet upon created
+- Client receives money from a bank (via webhook) and deposits the amount into his balance
+- Handles Money deposits & withdrawals
+- Every financial operation recorded
+- Complete audit trail of all wallet activity
+- Atomic operations

+### Payments
+- Every client can initiate a payment request to transfer money
+- Every payment request is recorded and gets updated once succeeded
+- Successful payment requests reflect to the client's wallet

 ### System Reliability
 - Queue-based architecture to prevent data loss during processing pauses
 - Signature verification for secure webhook authentication
 - Transaction validation and error handling
 - Atomic database operations to maintain data consistency

+### Efficiency & Scalability

+- The system is built to efficiently handle large volumes of transactions in a single webhook payload.
+It has been tested with high-density transaction data to ensure performance and scalability.
+For example, the file ``` unique_transactions_batch.txt ``` in the project root path contains 2,000 lines of raw transaction data, simulating a real-world high-volume webhook scenario.
+The application can parse, validate, and process all transactions from this file in a single request,

 ### Prerequisites
 - PHP 8.1+